SayYoungMan/ccna/LectureNote.md

 ### RSTP BPDU

 - Version and type field of value 2
-- Uses all 8 bits of flagsfor a negotitation process that allows STP to converge much faster
+- Uses all 8 bits of flags for a negotitation process that allows STP to converge much faster
 - All switches originate and send their own BPDUs from designated ports

 ### RSTP Protocol